 - After 4 hours, drain rice.
 Add dark soy sauce, mix well.

 - Have at least one, preferably more, large stock pots.

-Making ZongZi needs some practicing.
+Making ZongZi requires some practice.
 The general idea is to form a pocket with two bamboo leaves, fill the pocket with the ingredients, close the pocket, and secure it with a piece of twine.
 Afterward, put them in boiling water enough to cover.
 (Bring to boil before adding ZongZi into the water.)
-After the water come back to boiling, reduce heat to a “slow roll” (higher than simmer) for about 90 minutes.
+After the water comes back to boiling, reduce heat to a “slow roll” (higher than simmer) for about 90 minutes.
 We reuse the same pot for subsequent batches.
 The later batches therefore taste better from the more flavored broth.

 Beginners need to learn to judge how much ingredients to put into the pocket.
 Generally, fill slightly more than what feels “comfortable.”
 For each one, make a bed of rice, put two pieces of meat, mushroom, and shrimps, then cover with another layer of rice.
 By weight, the rice and meat are about 3 to 2 in ratio.
 The twine should be snug, not loose for the pocket to disintegrate or too tight to cut into the bamboo.
 As those ZongZi cook, the rice expands and meat shrinks.
 The bamboo pocket may burst if the twine was too tight.

 The sweet variations substitute the meat with something sweet; red bean paste is the most common.
 Find canned red bean paste from a Chinese supermarket.
 Form cylindrical sticks roughly the same size of meat, or about 2 ounces, with a small piece of lard.
 Rice should be just plain and soaked.
 Wrap and cook ZongZi the same way.